Naddotfun/nadfun-sdk-rust/examples/EXAMPLES.md

-# NADS Pump SDK Examples
+# Nad.fun SDK Examples

-This directory contains comprehensive examples demonstrating how to use the NADS Pump SDK for trading, token operations, and real-time event streaming.
+This directory contains comprehensive examples demonstrating how to use the Nad.fun SDK for trading, token operations, and real-time event streaming.

 ## 💰 Trading Examples